home-assistant/home-assistant.io/source/_lovelace/picture-elements.markdown

 Picture elements card is one of the most versatile type of cards.

-The cards allows you to position icons or text and even services! on an image based on coordinates.
+The cards allows you to position icons or text and even services!
+On an image based on coordinates.
 Imagine floor plan, imagine [picture-glance](/lovelace/picture-glance/) with no restrictions!

 You can customize tap action and even icon color.